yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

         [whamlet|<h1>#{theText}|]
 </code>

-### Use a new template file

-The last thing to change in order to do things like in a real project is to use another template file.
+#### Use templates

+Some %html (more precisely hamlet) is written directly inside our handler.
+We should put this part inside another file.
-Just create a new file `template/echo.hamlet` containing:
+Create the new file `template/echo.hamlet` containing:

 <code class="haskell" file="echo.hamlet">
 <h1> #{theText}